AN INTRODUCTION TO

 The Midland Railway Study Centre began as a collaboration of three organisations:-

-In 2016 the Roy F Burrows Midland Collection Trust merged into the Midland Railway Society as a single registered charity.
+In 2016 the Roy F Burrows Midland Collection Trust became part of the Midland Railway Society to form a single registered charity.

-The collection comprises over 50,000 individual items, around 90% of which comes from the Roy F Burrows Collection.
-Meanwhile Derby Museums have a large collection of railway items, very little of which had been available to the public prior to the formation of the Study Centre.
-The Study Centre therefore provides a showcase for the Company that fundamentally shaped the communities it served, most especially the modest market town that became the City of Derby.
+The collections cared-for by the Midland Railway Study Centre represents perhaps the largest assembly of Midland Railway material anywhere and comprises over 55,000 individual items.
+Much of the collection originates from the Roy F Burrows Collection and Derby Museums have a large amount of railway items, very little of which had been available to the public prior to the formation of the Study Centre in 2004.
+The combined collections provide a showcase for a Company that fundamentally shaped the communities it served, most especially the market town that transformed into the City of Derby.

 A great deal of the collection consists of three dimensional objects.
 These range from cast iron signs, through signalling material (nameboards, box diagrams, signal arms and even a coach door!) to silverware and crockery from hotels, dining cars, and steamships.
 Regrettably, lack of display space means that this part of the collection is not ordinarily on show to the public.
 However, items can be made available for viewing by arrangement.

 Interesting though the hardware undoubtedly is, the strength of the Study Centre is its paper records and, most importantly, how the two link together.
 The Study Centre boasts a wide range of timetables (both public and working), notices, memos & circulars, tickets, maps, plans, drawings....
 There are many ledgers in the collections, reflecting the diversity of the Company’s record-keeping needs, and often remaining in use from the late 19th Century into the British Railways period!
 Altogether the document collection is a veritable treasure trove of primary material relating to the history of the Midland Railway, its constituents, and its joint lines.